danieldg/rwaybar/doc/config.md

 modules to provide multiple values; see the module-specific documentation for details.

+A text expansion using `{=formula:format}` is evaluated as a mathematical expression in the same way as the [eval](#eval) block.
+The values of any named block will be made available to the expression (it is not possible to specify a key or use a block with a hyphen, but see the `get` function).
+Note that it is not possible to use a `:` character in the expression, regardless of escaping or quoting; use an eval block if this is a problem.

 ## Formatting

 Any block may contain one or more of the following keys, which influence the